 If you, like me, are wildly claustrophobic and the idea of a "deprivation tank" (also known as a "sensory deprivation tank," "flotation tank" or "isolation tank") terrifies you to your core, then perhaps you've written off the therapy altogether.
 But there's a lot more to the nontraditional method than you may know.

 There are a couple of different ways to experience sensory deprivation.
 "Chamber REST" involves lying on a bed in a dark, soundproof room.
 In contrast, the type of therapy Holiday has experienced is known as flotation rest, a variation of the treatment that involves floating in a saltwater solution in a tank that's cut off from external stimulation.
 While the modalities are slightly different, is there really a major distinction between "floating" and "sensory deprivation"?

-"The terms are often used interchangeably, however I find that the latter term — sensory deprivation — is actually a misnomer, as we have found that most participants report an enhancement of internal sensations while floating (e.g., sensations of the breath or heartbeat)," Justin Feinstein, Ph.D., clinical neuropsychologist of the Laureate Institute for Brain Research, writes via email.
+"The terms are often used interchangeably, however I find that the latter term — sensory deprivation — is actually a misnomer, as we have found that most participants report an enhancement of internal sensations while floating (e.g., sensations of the breath or heartbeat)," Justin Feinstein, Ph.D., president and director of the Float Research Collective and former clinical neuropsychologist of the Laureate Institute for Brain Research, writes via email.

 For float-curious people averse to tight spaces (raising my hand), this is potentially great news.
 But why would someone choose to float or participate in any form of REST in the first place?